Pupils should be taught to:

 Investigate the impact of conflict between social, economic and environmental needs, both locally and globally, for example, erosion, flooding, pollution, loss of biodiversity, climate change, desertification, deforestation, etc.

-Explore how we can exercise environmental stewardship and help promote a better quality of life for present and future generations, both locally and globally, for example, sustainable classrooms, eco-schools, Citizenship Action Projects, resource and waste management strategies, promotion of geo- and biodiversity, sustainable towns/cities, conservation of natural resources, eco-tourism, Fair Trade, etc.
+Explore how we can exercise environmental stewardship and help promote a better quality of life for present and future generations, both locally and globally, for example, sustainable classrooms, Citizenship Action Projects, resource and waste management strategies, promotion of geo- and biodiversity, sustainable towns/cities, conservation of natural resources, eco-tourism, Fair Trade, etc.

 KS3 Science and Technology: Science